alexdenvir/li3_smarty/README.md

 # [Smarty](http://www.smarty.net) PHP plugin for [Lithium PHP](http://lithify.me)
 Adds Smarty Templating Engine support to Lithium PHP Framework.

-I can't claim to be a fan of smarty, or php templating languages in general, but Smarty was a requirement from my employer.

-So, alas, here is a plugin to run lithium thru smarty properly.

 ## Installation
 1. Clone/Download the plugin into your app's ``libraries`` directory.
+(Even better, use it as a git submodule)
 2. Tell your app to load the plugin by adding the following to your app's ``config/bootstrap/libraries.php``:

         Libraries::add('li3_smarty');